An Enduring Bounty

 Some years ago, I found a recipe that stands out: amalgamation cake.
 Yes, it’s a cake, but amalgamation is a word you usually stumble on in cookery works by dirt road academics purportedly “devoted to” and “enthralled with” Southern foodways.
 I first heard this cake mentioned by a friend from Tupelo; queries to others brought about a dozen responses, all of them indicating that the amalgamation cake originated from northeast Mississippi and adjacent Alabama.

-Research on the origins of this recipe became a grail quest.
+Discovering the origins of this recipe became a grail quest.
 The earliest recipe I’ve found is handwritten from Itawamba County in 1939, sent to me by Bob Franks in Fulton.
 Apparently recipes for amalgamation cake are jealously guarded in families, passed down and shared only with close friends and relatives.
-True to form, every recipe I received came with stringent instructions to follow; those who shared recipes with me said if I didn’t use fresh coconut that I would die and go to–a deeper level of–hell.
+True to form, every recipe I received came with stringent instructions to follow; those who shared recipes with me said if I didn’t use fresh coconut that I would die and go to hell, presumably an even deeper level than hitherto assigned.

-They all told me to get a job, too.
+They also told me to get a job.
+Every damn one of them.

-Amalgamation cake is always made for Christmas, and is similar to Alabama’s Lane cake, made famous by its mention in To Kill a Mockingbird.
-The Lane cake was created by Emma Lane of Clayton, Alabama who published her recipe in 1898.
+Amalgamation cake is always made for Christmas, and is similar to Alabama’s Lane cake, made famous by its mention in Harper Lee’s To Kill a Mockingbird.
+The Lane cake was created by Emma Lane of Clayton, Alabama, who published her recipe in 1898.
 Most recipes for both cakes result in layers of white sponge cake with a filling of raisins, pecans, and coconut.
-The main difference between a Lane cake, which has it, and and amalgamation cake, which doesn’t, is liquor.
+The main difference between a Lane cake, which has it, and amalgamation cake, which doesn’t, is liquor.
 The Lane cake, like its cousin the Lady Baltimore, is always infused with bourbon or some such, while the sober amalgamation abstains from spirits.
-The sole exception to this rule is a recipe from my home county (“Vote dry and drink wet!”)
-Calhoun, which calls for a sweet wine wrap overnight.
+The sole exception to this rule is a recipe from my home county in Mississippi—Calhoun: “Vote dry and drink wet!”—which calls for a sweet wine wrap overnight.

 The following recipe was published in The Tuscaloosa News, Nov.
 2011, from Billie Ruth Armstrong Moore, a student in the Osher Lifelong Learning Institute’s “Preserving Your Family History” class.
 Asked to bring in a family recipe and write about it, she wrote:

-Billie Ruth includes scaly bark hickory nuts, a distinctively native ingredient.
-White raisins were mentioned as a refinement, and seven minute frosting is standard.
+Billie Ruth includes scaly bark hickory nuts, a distinctively rural (and native) ingredient.
+White raisins were mentioned as a refinement.
+A “seven minute” frosting is a standard option.

 BATTER